Build the Healthiest Vegan Diet Ever with these Evidence-Based Steps

 In fact the key reason for animal agriculture worldwide is the mass production of species for foods — 92.2 billion in 2023, to be exact.

-So the best way to offset animal cruelty is to emphasize the legitimate health benefits of a vegan diet.
+So one of the best ways to offset animal cruelty is to emphasize the legitimately epic health benefits of a vegan diet.

 Which, by the way, has boatloads of choices.
 Ones that, inevitably, can impact your health.